App comparison

 Adobe Acrobat's key features

-GetApp's analysis of 915 verified user reviews collected between July 2021 and January 2025 identified Adobe Acrobat's most critical features and how it performs according to users.
+GetApp's analysis of 915 verified user reviews collected between July 2021 and January 2025 identifies Adobe Acrobat's most critical features and summarizes user sentiment about those features.

 Reviewers appreciate Adobe Acrobat's PDF Reader for its user-friendly interface, allowing easy viewing, annotating, and signing of PDF files.
 They find the searchability and high-resolution printing capabilities valuable.
 Users also highlight the ability to zoom, highlight text, and add comments, enhancing document review.
 They mention the voice reading capability and the seamless integration with other formats like MS Word and Excel.
 However, some users note occasional slow performance with large files or numerous comments.
 Of the 227 Adobe Acrobat users who gave detailed accounts of their use of PDF Reader, 97% rated this feature as important or highly important.